-How much did the background you have of your studies in Cuba helped you when you went out to the world to defend your projects?
+How much did the background What did you have of your studies in Cuba when you went out to the world to defend your projects?

 My school studies in Santa Clara and ENA in Havana were generally of classical music.
 They gave me a good base of general musical knowledge, things like harmony, solfege, counterpoint, and other musical techniques.
 But also, at the same time, we had a great influence on Cuban music.
 That was inevitable.
 Some students also liked jazz, so we passed recordings from hand to hand.
 We learned a lot like that.
 In my case, in addition to receiving classical percussion classes at school, I tried to learn to write and play drums on my own.
 In general, I can tell you that it was a mixture of several things.

 Are there plans in the immediate future to play Back to The sunset in Cuba?

 Yes, we are planning to play the music of this record at the Jazz Plaza Festival in January 2019.
 I hope everything goes well.
 I will take the musicians from my sextet, and there in Havana we will invite other eleven Cuban musicians to complete our big band.
 Another wish is to play with the sextet at the Art Factory.
 When the time comes, it will be an immense joy to share my music with the friends and people of my country.